kyma-project/kyma/docs/kyma/12-05-add-redis-service.md

 ## Related Kyma components

 This guide demonstrates how [Service Catalog](/components/service-catalog/) works in Kyma.
-It enables an easy access to services managed by [Service Brokers](/components/service-catalog/#overview-service-brokers) registered in Kyma.
+It enables easy access to services managed by [Service Brokers](/components/service-catalog/#overview-service-brokers) registered in Kyma.
 You can consume these services by creating their instances and binding them to your microservices and Functions.

 ## Steps